Chapter 9 : Conversations

-“Guess it's a good thing that holidays are coming up and we won't really be seeing each other then, because all I can think about when I'm with you is how much I want to kiss and be with you.”
-Despite James' semi- cocky smile I can sense the vulnerability in his eyes and squeeze his hand gently before realising what he said and dropping it.
+“Guess it's a good thing that holidays are coming up and we won't really be seeing each other then, because, especially in that top, you're pretty much one big distraction.”
+Despite James' semi- cocky smile I can sense the vulnerability in his eyes and almost reach out to comfort him before realising what he has said and dropping my arm.
 James looks at his hand and back up to me, his face a huge question mark.

 “Um, you see, well...”
 I give up on trying to explain with my words and instead reach into my pocket where I have been keeping the letter my mother sent me since I received it.
 I pull the letter out and smooth out the folds as I observe my mother's flowery, neat handwriting.
 I wordlessly hand the letter to James, who is looking very confused, and he hesitates for only a second before opening and reading the letter.

 I don't watch him read it.
 Instead I look around the room, admiring the small details and how magical this room really is.
+How magical he made it for us.
 I only know James has finished the letter when I hear a sharp intake of breath from his direction and the sound of the paper getting placed on the desk between us.

 I steal a quick glance at him, and find to my surprise a small smile playing on his face.
 He catches me staring at him with what I'm sure is a look of utter confusion on my face.

 “So...”
 I begin, waiting for him to finish my sentence; and hopefully explain what it is he's thinking.